‘The Curse Of Oak Island’ Season 5: Reasons Why It May Get Renewed Or Canceled

 — HISTORY (@HISTORY) February 15, 2017

-Moreover, Burns believes that the Oak Island has many stories to tell, and they cannot be covered even in ten seasons of the series.
+Moreover, Burns believes that the Oak Island has many stories to tell, and they cannot be covered even in 10 seasons of the series.

 Last year, too, there were speculations about whether the series would get Season 4 order or not.
 And only a couple of months before Season 4 premiere in November, Nova Scotia Business confirmed that it had approved $1,271,546 in film funding for Curse of Oak Island Season 4.

 The series fans are also hopeful about The Curse of Oak Island Season 5.
-One of the series fans, Jason Enders, said on show’s Facebook page that if the show was getting ratings, it would get renewed for another season.
+One of the series’ fans, Jason Enders, said on show’s Facebook page that if the show was getting ratings, it would get renewed for another season.

 #OakIsland pic.twitter.com/rC3dqFUwTN